Petition for Writ of Certiorari · Verbatim

 "A conclusory statement made without supporting documentation or testimony is insufficient to create an issue of material fact."

 Defendant's MSJ contained no affidavits or business records—only bare assertions.
-Defendant explicitly admitted uncertainty, stating:
+Indeed, Defendant offered only speculation, stating:

-If in fact, Plaintiff purchased items at Best Buy, he could simply comply with the request to show his receipt.
-It is presumed Plaintiff had such proof, because if he did not have proof of purchase… Defendant's MSJ, CF at 233
+It is presumed Plaintiff had such proof [of purchase], because if he did not… Defendant's MSJ, CF at 233

 Suncor holds that no matter how "specifically claimed" a statement is, it is legally insufficient to "raise" an issue without supporting evidence.
 Id. at 1269.

-The Panel's rule eviscerates this protection: if conclusory statements in opening briefs can serve as placeholder allegations, movants may file skeletal opening briefs that act as mere drafts, finalizing them with evidence in reply by using the non‑movant's response as a roadmap to cure their own deficiencies.
-This renders the initial burden under C.R.C.P.
-56 meaningless, collapsing summary judgment from a front‑loaded procedure with clear burden allocation into a back‑and‑forth discovery process where the movant gets to belatedly satisfy its burden of production.
+The Panel's rule eviscerates this protection: if general topics in opening briefs can serve as placeholder allegations, movants may file skeletal opening briefs that act as mere drafts, finalizing them with evidence in reply by using the non‑movant's response as a roadmap to cure their own deficiencies.
+This renders the initial burden meaningless, collapsing summary judgment from a traditionally front‑loaded procedure into a back‑and‑forth discovery process where the movant gets to belatedly satisfy its burden of production.

 A. The Panel did not address the contradiction between the affidavit and the receipt.